omundy/dig250-game-art-dev/reference-sheets/Unity-Performance.md

 See the sample project here: https://github.com/omundy/dig250-unity-performance

+> "Profiling should not be an afterthought or something left until the final stages of development.
+Instead, integrate profiling into your development process from the very beginning." —Eugene Martynenko, [10 Tips for Optimizing Performance in Unity Games](https://pinglestudio.com/blog/10-tips-for-optimizing-performance-in-unity-games)

 ## Frame Per Second (FPS)

+- The most important metric of a performant game is a high Frames Per Second (FPS) rate, accessed in the Stats window (Game View).
 - To increase your game's performance, simply lessen the work of the CPU, GPU, memory, and network.
-- The most important metric of a performant game is a high Frames Per Second (FPS) rate, accessed in the Stats window (Game View).
 - A frame rate of 60 FPS is optimal.
 Anything less than 30 FPS will cause noticeable stutter.